flxli227/flxli227/README.md

 Here is a column with all its keys:

-Please use link.internalLinkTo or link.url but not both
+Please use link.internalLinkTo or link.url but not both.
+If video and image are both present, it will show the video

 ```
 {
+    video: {
+        url: require("./../../assets/Coinbox/02-FinalMontage-ezgif.com-resize-video.mp4"),
+    },
     image: {
         url: Where the image is stored,
         alt: The alt text for the image,